Create a simple schematic to set a combatant as the player and spawn it in the scene.

 In this tutorial we’ll create the simplest and most basic start schematic to start a new game with ORK.
 All we have to do is add a combatant to the player’s group and spawn it in the scene.

-Afterwards we’ll set up the schematic as ORK’s Start Schematic in UI > Main Menu, which allows us to use this in any scene we start in when using a game starter set up for quick game testing.
+Afterwards we’ll set up the schematic as ORK’s Start Schematic in UI > Start Menu, which allows us to use this in any scene we start in when using a game starter set up for quick game testing.

 For this to work, you need: